 The Center for Diversity and Inclusion’s programming is designed first and foremost to benefit and retain students.
 Tech faculty and staff make use of these programs as important co-curricular and extracurricular opportunities.
 In addition to programs for students, we also offer programming for faculty and staff, both in terms of professional development opportunities for faculty and staff as well as diversity-related presentations for their classes.

-Guest lecturers present topics that encourage critical thinking, provoke healthy debate, and challenge assumptions.
-Lectures are open to the public but primarily focus on applications of diversity and inclusion within higher education.
+Guest lecturers through the Social Justice Lecture Series present topics that encourage critical thinking, provoke healthy debate, and challenge assumptions.